 #628 Pigmented Ink for Non-Porous Surfaces

 - #628 ink is our stock pigmented ink.
-Available in vivid colors, it provides excellent adhesion on treated polyethylene and most all non-porous surfaces.
+Available in vivid colors, it provides excellent adhesion on treated polyethylene and almost all non-porous surfaces.

 - Dry Time: 10-15 seconds

 - Suggested for use in the Mark II Stamp Pad with natural rubber stamps.

 - #432 is designed to resist alcohol, freon, degreasers, cleaning fluids, trichloroethylene, soap, and water.
 The longer the imprint is given to dry, the more resistant the impression becomes.
 Suggested applications include metal, plastic, printed circuit boards, polyethylene, and polypropylene.

 - Suggested for use with natural rubber stamps and metal industrial stamp pads.

 Click the buttons below to request a quote or learn more about our permanent ink and rubber stamp options for marking plastic.

 This post was published on January 11, 2023 and updated on January 11, 2023.